-Simply put, a cars equity is the value of the car.
+Simply put, a car’s equity is the value of the car.
 Cars can have negative or positive equity if they have been financed.
-The difference between the cars value and the loan’s balance is used to determine equity.
+The difference between the car’s value and the loan’s balance is used to determine equity.

 If a driver owes more on their loan than what their car is worth, they have negative equity.
 But if the car’s value is worth more than the remaining balance of the loan, it has positive equity.

-How a Car Is Valued
+How Is a Car Valued?

 There are many factors taken into consideration when determining the value of a car.
 Lenders will take into account the make, model, year, condition, and odometer of the vehicle.